rtrppl/orgrr/readme.md

 #+roam_tags: orgrr-project
 ```

-The function [orgrr-add-to-project](#orgrr-add-to-project) takes the current line visited at point (the cursor) and appends it to the chosen project.
+The function [orgrr-add-to-project](#orgrr-add-to-project) takes the current paragraph visited at point (the cursor) in an org-file (in the org-directory or its sub-directories) or in orgrr-backlinks and appends it to a chosen project.
 A source-link is added, to allow for follow-up.
 If the project name does not yet exist, a new orgrr-project is created in the org-directory (similar to the way orgrr-find and orgrr-insert operate).

-Orgrr-projects provide rapid access to a set of current notes and are the main holding area for work in progress in orgrr.
+Orgrr-projects thereby facilitate rapid access to a set of paragraphs and are the main holding area for work in progress in orgrr.

 ### orgrr-related-notes